-Newsletters and Alerts:
+Newsletters and Alerts

 Texas PTA provides content-specific newsletters based on your PTA position.
-Please submit your information to Texas PTA each year.
-Registering as a Local PTA Leader will help ensure you receive important updates and position-specific newsletters!
-Visit www.txpta.org/officer-intake to access the form.
+Registering as an executive board member with Texas PTA each year helps ensure you receive important updates and position-specific newsletters!
+Visit txpta.org/officer-intake to access the form.

-All executive board members are encouraged to closely follow Texas PTA legislative advocacy efforts by subscribing to Under the Dome, our advocacy newsletter.
-Sign up at txpta.org/take-action.
+All executive board members are encouraged to closely follow Texas PTA legislative advocacy efforts by subscribing to Under the Dome, our advocacy newsletter, at txpta.org/newsroom.
+You can sign up for advocacy Action Alerts at txpta.org/take-action.

-Leadership Development Resources:
+Leadership Development Resources

 Texas PTA training goes beyond the FOUNDATIONS by offering Leadership Development resources.
-The topics covered are the result of polling local and council PTA leaders across the state.
+The topics covered result from polling PTA leaders across the state.

-All PTA leaders are encouraged to go to txpta.org/leadership to discover what Extra Credit course they might like to take next to continue exploring their leadership development and investigate the Full Circle Leadership development program rolled out in March of 2022.
+All PTA leaders are encouraged to visittxpta.org/leadership to discover Extra Credit courses to continue their leadership development and to investigate the Full Circle Leadership program.

-Texas PTA Staff and Board Support
+Texas PTA Staff and Board of Directors Support

-BOARD OF DIRECTORS | Contact Form
+BOARD OF DIRECTORS | txpta.org/bod

 The Texas PTA Board of Directors are your volunteer representatives at the state level.
-From the president to the secretary, Texas PTA Board can help answer your questions and address your individual needs.
-You can reach them at: https://bit.ly/3zp81Es.
+From the president to the directors at large, Texas PTA Board members can help answer your questions and address your needs.
+You can reach them at the address above.